 Funding: U.S. Fish and Wildlife

-Publications: Quantifying spatiotemporal occupancy dynamics and multi-year core use areas at a species range boundary (In-review).
+Publications: Quantifying spatiotemporal occupancy dynamics and multi-year core-use areas at a species range boundary (here).

 MIGRATION DYNAMICS AND SPATIOTEMPORAL ABUNDANCES